MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">3.</td>
   <td class="tg-yw4l">The girl who leapt through time</td>
-  <td class="tg-yw4l">Makoto Konno is in her last year of high school, but is having a hard time deciding what to do with her future.
+  <td class="tg-yw4l">Makoto Konno is in her last year of high school but is having a hard time deciding what to do with her future.
 In between enduring the pressure of her teachers and killing time with her best friends, Makoto's life suddenly changes when she accidentally discovers that she is capable of literally leaping through time. </td>
   <td class="tg-yw4l"><a href="https://zoro.to/the-girl-who-leapt-through-time-285?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>